Midnight-Salmon/midnight-salmon.github.io/posts/staticblog.md

 short of an attacker gaining access to the hosting backend.

 A blog is really the simplest kind of website.
-Unless you're a national news outlet, you really don't need a CMS.
+Unless you're a national news outlet, you don't need a CMS.
 Plain text files and a script with a goofy name are more than enough.